Online Course » CW206 Child Welfare II - Supporting Positive Learning and Development

 In this module you will explore ways to work with children and families to gather information related to their concerns; become aware of laws, services, and supports that are in place to assist them; and explore ways to help them stand up for themselves and present themselves in a positive way.

-EC09 Extended Care - Health and Safety
+ASD11 Autism Spectrum Disorder - Health and Safety

-This purpose of this module on health and safety is to introduce the basic concepts of nutrition, healthy life styles, symptoms and signs of illness, medication issues, responding to environmental emergencies, and safety issues and practices.
+This module on health and safety will introduce the basic concepts of nutrition, healthy life styles, symptoms and signs of illness, medication issues, responding to environmental emergencies, and basic good health practices.
+Health is not just the absence of disease; it is being in the best possible health physically, mentally, emotionally and spi ...

 Forgot Password help button image